Through the Cloud

-Matrix era organizations engineer flow through thinnest-viable, stacked platforms and high-velocity pipelines used by small, autonomous, long-lived teams.
+Businesses in the Engineered Organizations era engineer flow through thinnest-viable, stacked platforms and high-velocity pipelines used by small, autonomous, long-lived teams.
 Similar platform teams choreograph components using flow architectures.
 These teams are the basis of entrepreneurial, largely self-managing micro-enterprises which ‘plug and play’ into platforms that supply shared services and physical/technology infrastructure.
 Stabilized flows of change, work and data enable these teams and micro-enterprises to change fast and grow fast.
-These are engineered organizations.

-The journey to the cloud starts from an enterprise era where change between stable states is tightly controlled.
-The journey continues through the cloud era, where agility unleashes change, and it ends in the matrix era with stable flows managing constant change.
+The journey to the cloud starts from an Engineered Software era where change between stable states is tightly controlled.
+The journey continues through the Engineered Operations era, where agility unleashes change, and it ends in the Engineered Organization era with stable flows managing constant change.
 Thus the profound transformation organizations are undergoing is from stable states to stable flows.